wp-plugins/accesspress-pinterest/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =
 This plugin provides the ability to add various pinterest widgets by using widgets and shortcodes to the site.
+Option to enable the pin it button over images.

 = Will it effect my site's speed? =
-No , because we have used the native pinterest widget builder functions in the plugin.
+No, because we have used the native pinterest widget builder functions in the plugin.

-= Where can I find the documentation for the plugin? = Once you install the plugin , you can check some general documentation about how to use the plugin in the "How to use" panel of the plugin's settings page.Complete documentation can be found  [here](https://accesspressthemes.com/documentation/documentation-plugin-instruction-accesspress-pinterest/).
+= Where can I find the documentation for the plugin? = Once you install the plugin, you can check some general documentation about how to use the plugin in the "How to use" panel of the plugin's settings page.
+Complete documentation can be found  [here](https://accesspressthemes.com/documentation/documentation-plugin-instruction-accesspress-pinterest/).

 == Screenshots ==
 1. Backend Pinterest Settings.